Fakhr al-Din al-Razi's conception of physics and of

 respect their essential corporeality (mahiyyat al-jismiyyah)

-whereas they are different (mukhtalifah) with respect to
+whereas they are different (mukhtalifah) with

 their characteristics (al-sifat), which are their colours